 The second is the number of update messages per day (shown in green).
 This was steady at some 50,000 updates per day from 2009 until 2013.
 During 2013 the volume of updates doubled to some 100,000 updates per day, which it maintained for most of the ensuing 24 months.
 During 2016 the number of updates per day rose again, approaching some 170,000 updates per day by the end of 2017.
-This is not exactly reassuring news for the routing system.
-More worrisome is that the last few weeks of 2018 saw this update rate further increase up to 700,000 updates per day.
+The update rate has increased considerably in recent months.

-It had been fortuitous that the BGP update rate has been held steady for so many years, as this has implied that the capability of BGP systems has not required constantly increasing processing capability.
-In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate has started to increase in 2016 and continued to increase across 2017 and 2019.
+It was fortuitous that the BGP update rate had been held steady for so many years, as this implied that the capability of BGP systems did not required constantly increasing processing capability.
+In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate increased in recent years.

-What is also intriguing is that most of these 170,000 updates per day are generated from a pool of between 30,000 to 70,000 prefixes.
-A plot of the daily number of different prefixes that are the subject of BGP updates is shown in Figure 2.
+What is also intriguing is that most of these 400,000 updates per day are generated from a pool of between 30,000 to 60,000 prefixes.
+A plot of the daily count of prefixes that are the subject of BGP updates is shown in Figure 2.
 While this number is rising, it is not rising at the same rate as the number of updates per day, so the heightened instability is possibly to be due to more updates to reach convergence, rather than due to more unstable prefixes.
 Another possible explanation is that we are looking at daily average numbers, and this rise in the average could be caused by a small pool of unstable prefixes exhibiting higher levels of instability than was the case previously.